 You're completely misrepresenting my work.

-And then Woody comes back to the camera and he looks right at you and he says, don't you
+And then Woody comes back to the camera and he looks right at you and he says, don't you wish life was like this more often?

-And it's a famous, famous example in the movie of this kind of a bond that you have when
+And it's a famous, famous example in the movie of this kind of bond that you have when you're reading a book, when you're hearing a story, when you go to the movies, that there's a suspension of disbelief that the uncanny can happen.

 I'd like him to tell me exactly what he thinks this is.

-My daughter did So many instances of this type of thing I'm going to tell you.
+My daughter did so many instances of this type of thing I'm going to tell you.

-The first time I ever noticed it, I called one Sunday afternoon, and her husband answered the phone, and as soon as he heard my voice, he began to laugh.
+The first time I ever noticed it, I called one Sunday afternoon and her husband answered the phone and as soon as he heard my voice, he began to laugh.

 Now, what you have just described, what that lady has just described, is, or I would generally, before tonight, have called that precognition, which may be the same thing as synchronicity, or may be in the same ballpark.